maplibre/maplibre.github.io/content/news/2023-01-11-steering-committee-notes.md

 authors: [wipfli]
 ---

 We had our first monthly meeting of 2023.
-You find the meeting notes here: https://github.com/maplibre/maplibre/discussions/187
+You find the meeting notes <a href="https://github.com/maplibre/maplibre/discussions/187">here</a>.

 Feel free to join our next monthly meeting on Wednesday, Feb 8th, 2023.
 The technical steering committee meetings are open to everyone!